SrijanBadhya/Debsoc/Running the PES Debsoc.md

 + Having extra prep time isn't much of a harm, at least people don't feel like they're sitting idle, they're doing all they can to come up with a case.
 + You can inform the juniors that they will be ironing, and can replace slots with people when they show up.
  + People who come early deserve to get the extra prep time, maybe this will incentivize latecomers to also put extra effort.
+ + Prep time isn't as valuable to whips anyway, whose content majorly depends on what is said during the debate, so late
  + You can choose to either shorten the total prep time, or have the initial prep time as bonus, depending on how late it's already gotten.
 3. **Have a list of motions made in your free time before the session, so that you're not actively wasting time during the session.**